aljazblatnik/GNSS/README.md

 ```
 #### Data visualization examples

-This publicly available dataset is versatile, enabling applications from in-depth response analysis to machine learning and anomaly detection.
+This publicly available dataset offers a wide range of applications, including detailed response analysis, machine learning implementation, and anomaly detection.
 A straightforward way to illustrate its use is through time series visualizations.
 You can find three example Python scripts for data visualization in the `examples/data_visualization directory`:

 [Plotting position deviation from the reference point](examples/data_visualization/plot_location_deviation_from_center.py)\
 [Plotting position deviation over time](examples/data_visualization/plot_location_time_deviation.py)\